-The Applicant will address cultural resources in the final design and micro-siting processSite Certification Agreement requires the Certificate Holder to develop a Cultural Resources Monitoring and Mitigation Plan in consultation with the Washington Department of Archeology and Historic Preservation.
+The Site Certification Agreement requires the Certificate Holder to develop a Cultural Resources Monitoring and Mitigation Plan in consultation with the Washington Department of Archeology and Historic Preservation.

 Impacts to cultural resources can be avoided or mitigated in several ways.

-It may be possible to avoid all or most impacts to significant cultural resources sites by micrositing wind turbines and other associated facilities in order to maintain a 100 foot (30 meter) buffer area around the recorded boundary of each significant archeological or historical site.
+It may be possible to avoid all or most impacts to significant cultural resources sites by micro-siting wind turbines and other associated facilities.
 In some cases, a turbine may be moved a short distance, allowing straight-line road or transmission line connections between turbines to be moved away from the resources.
 In other cases, if the turbine is not within the archeological or historic site, the road or electrical connections could be re-routed to avoid the site.